SylphxAI/leaf/docs/docs/faq.md

 ### Can I use Vue components?

-No, Leaf uses React.
-You'll need to convert Vue components to React.
+No, Leaf uses SolidJS.
+You'll need to convert Vue components to SolidJS.
 See [Migration Guide](/guide/migration) for help.

 ### How do I highlight specific lines of code?